coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     more compact representation of literals in types such as :g:`nat`, and limits parse failures due to stack overflow.
 Note that a warning will be emitted when an integer larger than :token:`num` is parsed.
+Note that :n:`(abstract after @num)` has no effect when :n:`@ident__2` lands in an :g:`option` type.

   .. exn:: Cannot interpret this number as a value of type @type

-    The numeral notation registered for :g:`ty` does not support the given numeral.
+    The numeral notation registered for :token:`type` does not support the given numeral.
 This error is given when the interpretation function returns :g:`None`, or if the interpretation is registered for only non-negative integers, and the given numeral is negative.